jpedro/muffin/readme.md

 # Muffin

-Muffin is a utility belt of functions for vim.
+Muffin is a utility belt of functions for vim and a dark 256 colour theme.

 ## Installation